cjgdev/midi-markdown/docs/tutorials/device-control.md

 - Handle timing delays required by hardware
 - Create complete live performance sequences

-By the end, you'll have a working MML file that controls your guitar processor or effects unit in sync with a backing track.
+By the end, you'll have a working MMD file that controls your guitar processor or effects unit in sync with a backing track.

 ## Prerequisites